 The following units of measures are found in the Joint Questionnaire data:

-2. Stock and annual flows of doctors and nurses.
+Stock and annual inflows of doctors and nurses.

-Data refers to either a calendar year or as at end of the year for the year of reference.
+Data refers to either "over a calendar year" or "as at end of year" for the respective year of reference.

-Any deviations from this reference period is respectively mentioned in the annexed document.
+Any deviations is respectively mentioned in the annexed document.

 6.1.
 Institutional Mandate - legal acts and other agreements

-The Joint Questionnaire on Non-Monetary Health Care Statistics is carried by Eurostat, OECD and WHO-Europe.
+The Joint Questionnaire on Non-Monetary Health Care Statistics is carried out by Eurostat, in agreement with OECD and WHO-Europe.
 Data submitted in this questionnaire is therefore shared among these three entities.

 7.1.
 Confidentiality - policy

-While no confidentiality policy exists specifically for the submission of the Joint Questionnaire data at national level, any disseminated information is vetted for confidentiality and secondary confidentiality, in line with the adapted principles and guidelines included in the Commission Regulation No 223/2009 (https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32009R0223).
+While no confidentiality policy exists specifically for the submission of the Joint Questionnaire data at national level, any disseminated information is vetted for confidentiality and secondary confidentiality, in line with the adopted principles and guidelines included in the Commission Regulation No 223/2009.

 7.2.
 Confidentiality - data treatment